wiredmonash/constitution/CONSTITUTION.md

     3. act as Returning Officer for club elections, as appropriate;
     4. ensure that an up-to-date membership register is maintained;
     5. regularly check the club’s mail box and electronic mail account, supplied by the Clubs & Societies Council, for incoming correspondence;
-    6. maintain the club's social media accounts and website;
+    6. maintain the club's social media account inbox, and website;
     7. ensure that inwards and outwards correspondence for the club is handled correctly and in a timely manner;
     8. submit an annual report to the AGM;
     9. provide a comprehensive handover, including a detailed operational report, at the end of term for the next position holder.